intel-ai-tce/ai-documents/AEM/getting-started-with-automixedprecisionmkl.md

 ```
 Again, notice 2 operators are converted into BFloat16 type.
 The script also supports dumping the model into protobuf binary file (.pb) or text file (.pbtxt).

-### Controlling the Operators that will be Ported to BFloat16 type Automatically
+## Appendix 2 : Controlling Ops that will be converted to BFloat16 type Automatically
 We provide some more details about Auto Mixed Precision for interested readers.
 An important point to note is that not all of TensorFlow’s* operators for CPU backend support BFloat16 type - this could be because either the support is missing (and is a WIP) or that the BFloat16 version of an operator may not offer much performance improvement over the FP32 version.

 Furthermore, BFloat16 type for certain operators could lead to numerical instability of a neural network model.
 So we categorize TensorFlow* operators that are supported by MKL backend in BFloat16 type into 1) if they are always numerically stable, and 2) if they are always numerically unstable, and 3) if their stability could depend on the context.
 Auto Mixed Precision pass uses a specific Allow, Deny and Infer list of operators respectively to capture these operators.
 The exact lists could be found in auto_mixed_precision_lists.h file in TensorFlow* github repository.